MrCerealGuy/Stonecraft/doc/Manual.md

 Iron forms several important alloys.
 In real-life history, iron was the second metal to be used as the base component of deliberately-constructed alloys (the first was copper), and it was the first metal whose working required processes of any metallurgical sophistication.
 The game mechanics around iron broadly imitate the historical progression of processes around it, rather than the less-varied modern processes.

 The two-component alloying system of iron with carbon is of huge importance, both in the game and in real life.
-The basic Minetest game doesn't distinguish between these pure iron and these alloys at all, but technic introduces a distinction based on the carbon content, and renames some items of the basic game accordingly.
+The basic Stonecraft game doesn't distinguish between these pure iron and these alloys at all, but Technic introduces a distinction based on the carbon content, and renames some items of the basic game accordingly.

 The iron/carbon spectrum is represented in the game by three metal substances: wrought iron, carbon steel, and cast iron.
 Wrought iron has low carbon content (less than 0.25%), resists shattering, and is easily welded, but is relatively soft and susceptible to rusting.
 In real-life history it was used for rails, gates, chains, wire, pipes, fasteners, and other purposes.
 Cast iron has high carbon content (2.1% to 4%), is especially hard, and resists corrosion, but is relatively brittle, and difficult to work.
 Historically it was used to build large structures such as bridges, and for cannons, cookware, and engine cylinders.
 Carbon steel has medium carbon content (0.25% to 2.1%), and intermediate properties: moderately hard and also tough, somewhat resistant to corrosion.
 In real life it is now used for most of the purposes previously satisfied by wrought iron and many of those of cast iron, but has historically been especially important for its use in swords, armor, skyscrapers, large bridges, and machines.